arrudafdc/arrudafdc/README.md

 ### Hi there 👋

-No momento quebrando a cabeça pro básico...
+...No momento quebrando a cabeça pro básico...

 <!--